vcicero/vcicero.github.io/_pages/about.md

 I hold a Ph.D. from the [Department of Economics](https://economics.colostate.edu/) at Colorado State University.
 Before that, I earned my master’s degree from the [Department of Economics](https://www.fea.usp.br/economia) at the University of São Paulo (USP), where I also completed my bachelor’s degree.

 My research focuses on international trade and economic development, combining applied microeconomic methods with macroeconomic theory to explore policy-relevant questions.
 My current work examines the effects of trade shocks on various development outcomes, including structural change, mortality, and crime.
-My academic work has been published in *Health Economics* and *Structural Change and Economic Dynamics*, and you can find more information about my ongoing projects on the [research](research) page.
+My academic work has been published in *Health Economics*, *Metroeconomica*, and *Structural Change and Economic Dynamics*, and you can find more information about my ongoing projects on the [research](research) page.

 Teaching has been a central part of my academic journey.
 You can find more about my experience as both an instructor and a teaching assistant on the [teaching](teaching) page.